 of during childhood, our extra-sensory aspects (instinct and intuition)

-based on what we think is right, rather than sensing
+what we think is right, rather than sensing

 Your instincts will never